samringer/samringer.github.io/_posts/2018-09-02-loss-functions.md

 or

-"*I am 3% sure Image 2 is a panda*"
+"*I am 3% sure that image 2 is a panda*"

 and in terms of training, we may respond: